 Once you’ve integrated with a contextual email API and you’re ready to have individual users authenticate their email accounts with your app, specific access tokens give access to individual accounts.
-The details of the email integration for the host of the mailbox are handled by the intermediary Contextual API, eliminating the need for your team to specialize in securing your integration with each email provider.
+The email integration details for the mailbox host are handled by the intermediary Contextual API, eliminating the need for your team to specialize in securing your integration with each email provider.

-With direct access to user’s inboxes via a universal email API, creating products that integrate with and embed email functionality becomes richer and easier to do.
+With direct access to users’ inboxes via a universal email API, creating products that integrate with and embed email functionality becomes richer and easier.

 Universal email APIs don’t just save you the initial cost of building the integration.
 They also help:

-- Reduce ongoing maintenance and support costs: Universal APIs manage all of the ongoing support and maintenance for you.
+- Reduce ongoing maintenance and support costs: Universal APIs manage your ongoing support and maintenance.
 When you integrate with ESPs without the help of a universal API, you’ll find yourself debugging customer issues, managing ESP updates, and diving into edge case issues that arise.

-- Improve the security of your integration: Email APIs transfer a lot of rich data, so they’re secured with some of the strictest standards.
-Compliance certifications to look for in an API provider include SOC 2 Certification, GDPR Compliance, EU Privacy Shield Certification, and HIPAA and FINRA readiness.
+- Improve your integration’s security: Email APIs transfer a lot of rich data, so they’re secured with some of the strictest standards.
+Compliance certifications to look for in an API provider include SOC 2 Certification, GDPR Compliance, EU Privacy Shield Certification, and HIPAA readiness.
 As an extra layer of security, API platforms should undergo third-party audits and rigorous penetration tests.

-- Reduce costs over time: Ongoing costs include headcount for ongoing maintenance and support, server costs, and security costs.
+- Reduce costs over time: Ongoing costs include headcount for ongoing maintenance and support, server, and security costs.
 Attaining industry-standard security certifications like SOC 2 runs an additional $20,000-$30,000 for the most basic certification.